Skip site navigation (1)Skip section navigation (2)

 grdc(6) grdc(6) - grand digital clock (curses)

-growfs(8) growfs(8) - grow size of an existing ufs file system
+growfs(8) growfs(8) - expand an existing UFS file system

 hexdump(1) hexdump(1), hd(1) - ASCII, decimal, hexadecimal, octal dump